qhaydar/multi-llm-output-comparison-tool/README.md

 ## 🚀 Features

 - Send a prompt once and receive responses from multiple LLMs
-- Compare outputs side-by-side for easy inspection
+- Compare outputs side‑by‑side for easy inspection
-- Track metadata like tokens used, latency, and cost (if supported)
+- Track metadata like tokens used, **latency (time taken for each model)**, and cost (if supported)
+- **Each model’s response now includes the elapsed time in seconds**
 - Useful for:
   - Model selection
   - Prompt engineering